bouwe77/conzo/README.md

 ## Introduction

-Conzo is a framework for creating user friendly .NET console applications.
+Conzo is a library for creating user friendly .NET console applications.

 ## Features
 TODO